 John Peter Zenger was the newspaper's printer, one of the few skilled printers in the Province at that time.
 The Cosby administration determined to take legal action against the printer, perhaps on the assumption that without a printer, the paper could not be published.1 The Governor assigned Daniel Horsmanden, an English barrister newly-arrived in New York, to lead an examination of the newspaper for statements that constituted the crime of seditious libel.
 Seditious libel was defined as the intentional publication, without lawful excuse or justification, of written blame of any public man or of the law, or any institution established by the law.2 Two separate grand juries were empaneled, one in Spring, 1734, and the other in the Fall of that year.
 Evidence of seditious libel was presented to both but neither grand jury would issue an indictment against John Peter Zenger.

 Next, Governor Cosby determined to use the power of the governmental censorship to hinder the publication of the New-York Weekly Journal.
 He requested that the Assembly order the public hangman to ceremonially burn issues of the newspaper.3 The popularly-elected Assembly refused to issue the order.
 The Governor's Council then ordered the sheriff to have the papers publically burned but when the sheriff applied to the Court of Quarter Sessions (a court of aldermen) for an order authorizing the burning, the court adjourned without entering the order and the public hangman could not proceed.4

 The Cosby administration then resolved to proceed against Zenger by an information, a legal procedure, highly unpopular in the Province, that allowed a prosecution to proceed without a grand jury indictment.
-The Attorney General, Richard Bradley, filed an information before the Supreme Court of Judicature.
-Pursuant to the information, Cosby's allies on the court, Chief Judge James De Lancey and Justice Frederick Philipse, issued a bench warrant for the arrest of John Peter Zenger.
+The Attorney General, Richard Bradley, acting on behalf of the Crown, filed an information before the Supreme Court of Judicature.5 Pursuant to the information, Cosby's allies on the court, Chief Judge James De Lancey and Justice Frederick Philipse, issued a bench warrant for the arrest of John Peter Zenger.
 On November 17, 1734, the sheriff arrested Zenger and took him to New York's Old City Jail.